Data-Reply/bwc-streaming-UEBA/README.md

 ![schema_registry](./img/schema_registry.png)

-While, for the credential of consumer and producer is necessary create an API KEY from **Cluster Overview --> API keys** (As you can notice, the same credentials are used for these two components).
+For the consumer and producer credentials, it is necessary to create an API KEY from **Cluster Overview --> API keys** (As you can notice, the same credentials are used for these two components).

 ### 11. Data Visualization